anelguel/Gradebook/src/Gradebook/notes/Module2.md

 ## Looping through Arrays
 `+=`: Add AND assignment operator.
 It adds the right operand to the left operand and assign the result to the left operand.
 C += A is equivalent to C = C + A

+REMEMBER: it is `+=` NOT `=+`

 ## Using a List
+There is a namespace called System.Collections.Generic.
+That namespace has classes we can use that are data structures, data structures like a stack and a queue or a LIST!

+Shortcut: `CTRL + .` to bring up Intellisense error suggestions in Visual Studio Code.

+Arrays and Lists are pretty much the same thing, except a List is dynamic, I can add new values to it.